 Patricia S. Foy, Professor Emerita of Music Education, retired from full-time teaching in May 2023 but continues to teach part-time at the Petrie School of Music.
 After earning her undergraduate degree in music education at Converse, where her major teachers were Alia Lawson and Eleanor White, she taught choral and general music in the public schools of Greenville County and Darlington County, SC, and in Cobb County, GA, before joining Converse as a faculty member.
 During her tenure at Converse, she taught a variety of courses at the undergraduate and graduate levels, including methodology for teaching general music and choral music, piano class, voice class, music technology and Modern Band.
 She has also served in a variety of leadership roles, including Department Chair, Assistant Dean, and Director of the Petrie School of Music.

-The founder of the summer South Carolina Music Technology Institute, Dr. Foy has been awarded nearly $700,000 from the SC Department of Education and the SC Arts in Basic Curriculum Project over the last 18 years to train South Carolina public school music teachers in music technology.
+The founder of the summer South Carolina Music Technology Institute, Dr. Foy was awarded nearly $700,000 from the SC Department of Education and the SC Arts in Basic Curriculum Project over 18 years to train South Carolina public school music teachers in music technology.

 Dr. Foy has been active in the Southeast as a clinician, consultant, and choral adjudicator, and continues to serve as a visiting evaluator of university music programs across the United States for the National Association of Schools of Music.
 An active member of NAfME: The National Association for Music Education, she is a Past President and the current Executive Director of the South Carolina Music Educators Association (SCMEA), the SC affiliate of NAfME, and was named to the SCMEA Hall of Fame in 2010.
 She served thirteen years as a member of the Steering Committee for the South Carolina Arts in Basic Curriculum Project and is a former member of the Board of the SC Alliance for Arts Education, an affiliate of the John F. Kennedy Center for the Performing Arts.
 Her biography has been included in the publications of Who’s Who of American Women, Who’s Who Among America’s Teachers, Who’s Who in American Education, and Who’s Who in America.